flutter/website/faq.md

 ## Should I build my next production app with Flutter?

-As of November 2015, Flutter is still being developed heavily and is not yet at 1.0.
-While lower levels of the system are changing less, we envision changing parts of the system based on early adopter feedback.
+Flutter is still being developed and is not yet at 1.0.
+While lower levels of the system are stabilizing, we continue to improve parts of the system based on user feedback.

+Flutter is used inside of Google, but those apps are not yet deployed to external users.

+So really, it is up to you.
+Please let us know if you released an app built with Flutter to users.
+We'd love to what you're building!

 ## I heard Apple rejects apps built with third-party frameworks, is that true?
 Will Apple reject my Flutter app?